Council Approved Dropped Kerb Contractors

 You will need to obtain permission to drop the kerb from your property so that a car can cross the pavement.
 This is because vehicles may cause damage to the pavement or pipes or cables below, and the pavement may need strengthening to support the load.

 A dropped kerb will be required if your plan is to drive your vehicle over the footway in your driveway, off a highway.
 You cannot drive on the footway if you don’t have a dropped curb.
-If you do, you will be in violation of the law.
-Enforcement action may be taken to stop you from doing so.
+If you do so, you are breaking the law and enforcement action could be taken to prevent such practice.

 Call us today for a complimentary price quote on 07595 510190